molinari135/food-recommender-system/docs/food-recsys-docs.md

 - `get_similar_food(df: pd.DataFrame, food_name: str, same_category: bool, low_density_food: bool)`: Gets a list of foods similar to the given food.
 - `ask_user_preferences(df: pd.DataFrame, user_profiler: UserProfiler, filename: Path)`: Asks the user for their food preferences and saves them to a profile.
 - `ask_seasonal_preferences(df: pd.DataFrame, seasonality: dict, user_profiler: UserProfiler, filename: Path, info_file: dict)`: Asks the user for their seasonal food preferences and saves them to a profile.

+## Contributors
+This system was designed and implemented by **Ester Molinari** (@molinari135), MSc student in Computer Science @ University of Bari Aldo Moro during AY 2024/2025.